-In 2012, Premier Oil and their partner, Rockhopper Exploration, conducted an area wide environmental baseline survey of the Sea Lion Field component of the Drilling Campaign Area in the NFB to determine the physical, chemical and biological character of the environment in support of future development of the area.
+In 2012, Premier Oil and their partner, Rockhopper Exploration, conducted an area wide environmental baseline survey of the Sea Lion Field component of the northern Licence Blocks (PL032) in the NFB to determine the physical, chemical and biological character of the environment in support of future development of the area.
 The survey consisted of 54 stations spaced at approximately two km intervals.
-In addition to the area wide survey, specific well site surveys comprising 6-8 stations each were conducted for five historic well sites drilled in Quadrant 14 of the Sea Lion Field component of the area.
+In addition to the area wide survey, specific well site surveys comprising 6-8 stations each were conducted for five historic well sites drilled in Quadrant 14 (Figure 2) in the NFB.

-Several other environmental surveys have been conducted in the vicinity of the Drilling Campaign Area and further afield on the Falklands continental shelf, which provide background and contextual data for comparison with the Sea Lion area.
+Several other environmental surveys have been conducted in the vicinity of the Drilling Campaign Area and further afield on the Falklands continental shelf and deeper oceanic waters to the southeast of the Islands, which provide background and contextual data for comparison with the Sea Lion area.